Tim Ferriss: Career

 In November 2013, Ferriss began an audiobook publishing venture, Tim Ferriss Publishing.
 The first book published was Vagabonding by Rolf Potts.
-Other books include Ego is the Enemy and The Obstacle Is The Way by Ryan Holiday, Daily Rituals by Mason Currey, and What I Learned Losing A Million Dollars by Jim Paul and Brendan Moynihan.
+Other books include Ego Is the Enemy and The Obstacle Is the Way by Ryan Holiday, Daily Rituals by Mason Currey, and What I Learned Losing a Million Dollars by Jim Paul and Brendan Moynihan.

-Also in 2015, Ferriss declared a long vacation from new investing.
+Also, in 2015, Ferriss declared a long vacation from new investing.
 He cited the stress of the work and a feeling his impact was "minimal in the long run", and said he planned to spend time on his writing and media projects.
 In 2017 he stated one of the reasons he moved from Silicon Valley was that, "After effectively 'retiring' from angel investing 2 years ago," he had no professional need to be in the Bay Area.

 Ferriss has written five books, The 4-Hour Workweek (2007, expanded edition 2009), The 4-Hour Body (2010), The 4-Hour Chef (2012), Tools of Titans (2016), and Tribe of Mentors (2017).

 In December 2013, The Tim Ferriss Experiment debuted on HLN.
 The series focused on Ferriss' life hacking and speed learning methods.
 Although 13 episodes were produced, only a portion were shown on television.
 Ferriss also hosted the 2017 TV show Fear{Less} with Tim Ferriss, in which he interviews people from different industries about success and innovation.

-Ferriss has raised funds for the Center for Psychedelic and Consciousness Research at Johns Hopkins University School of Medicine and for the Center for Psychedelic Research at Imperial College London.
-Since 2016, Ferriss donated at least $2,000,000 for clinical research into psychedelic drugs.
+In 2015, Ferriss acquired the rights to all of The Tim Ferriss Experiment's episodes.
+He distributed them on iTunes, where they were featured in the most-downloaded chart.
+In 2016, Ferriss was listed in Fortune (magazine)'s 40 Under 40.

+Ferriss has publicly advocated the value of Stoicism and meditation, crediting it with helping him deal with his bipolar disorder, and states that his personal experience with psychiatric disorders and losing a friend to fentanyl drug overdose motivates his involvement in psychedelics research.

-In 2017, Tim Ferriss gave the TED talk "Why you should define your fears instead of your goals."
+In 2017, Tim Ferriss gave the TED talk "Why you should define your fears instead of your goals".

-In 2019, Forbes called Tim's "4-Hour" advice "everything that's wrong with the modern world" because it contributes to the idea that people's success is about "[figuring] out how to most attractively package their shortcuts and fake-outs" more than actual accomplishment.

-He reevaluated his earlier ideas in a 2020 interview with GQ, concluding that "not everything that is meaningful can be measured."

-Ferriss continues to release episodes of The Tim Ferriss Show, an interview-centered podcast running since April 22, 2014.

-In December 2022 he launches an NFT project about roosters named "The Legend of CockPunch".